camunda/camunda-docs-manual/content/reference/rest/decision-requirements-definition/get-query.md

 ---

-Query for decision requirements definitions that fulfill given parameters.
+Queries for decision requirements definitions that fulfill given parameters.
 Parameters may be the properties of decision requirements definitions, such as the name, key or version.
-The size of the result set can be retrieved by using the [GET query count]({{< relref "reference/rest/decision-requirements-definition/get-query-count.md" >}}).
+The size of the result set can be retrieved by using the [Get Decision Requirements Definition Count]({{< relref "reference/rest/decision-requirements-definition/get-query-count.md" >}}) method.

 # Method